phillvancejr/X-Forth/README.md

 ### X-1 (External/Variable Source Code)
 Acquire the source code from an external file.
 Receive an external file path on the command line, validate its existence and read its contents into a source string variable.

-X-Forth files use the `.forth` extension
+X-Forth files use the `.xf` extension

 #### errors
 - Source file not found - The passed file path could not be found